2017 SFBTA Research Awards

 - Methods, procedures, and analysis to be/being used

 - Significance of the study to the SF field

 - A detailed description/outline of how the grant funds will be used

 The SFBTA Research Committee, who will make the final decision on the award, will review the application proposals.
 The award decision will be based on the following criteria:

 - Appropriateness and significance of the study to the SF field and in meeting the goals of the Solution Focused Brief Therapy Association (SFBTA)

 - Appropriateness of the methods, procedures, and analysis to the proposed goals of the study

-- Qualifications of the student or practitioner and the likelihood of the project being completed and disseminated
+- Likelihood of the project being completed and disseminated

 Deadlines and Announcement of Award

-All application proposals must be received by the SFBTA Research Committee by August 1, 2013.
-The recipients of the award will be notified by September 1, 2013, and the official announcement will be made at the 2013 SFBTA Annual Conference in Toronto, ON, November 8-9, 2013.
+Application proposals must be received by the SFBTA Research Committee by June 30, 2016.
+The recipients of the award will be notified by August 30, 2016 award ceremony will be hosted at the 2016 SFBTA Annual Conference in Halifax, Nova Scotia, November 3-6 2016.
 The funds will be made available immediately after the Conference.
 The recipients of the Research Awards should plan to attend the annual conference for the award ceremony.

 Conditions of Acceptance